orstavik/JoiComponents/book/chapter2/Pattern3_visibleChildren.md

   <div id="two">slice cucumbers</div>
 </married-man-bucket-list>
 ```
-This example illustrate the problem of using one custom element inside the shadowDom of another custom element.
+This example illustrate the problem of using one custom element
+inside the shadowDom of another custom element.
 (cf. Web components gold standard on content assignment).
 Here, `getVisibleChildren(this.shadowRoot)` returns a much longer list:
-`[div#love, div#romance, ..., div#man, div#one, div#two]`.
+`[style, div#man, div#love, div#romance, ..., div#one, div#two]`.
 The bucket list items of `ManBucketList` are still there,
-the only difference being that they now come at the tail end of
+the only difference being that they now also include
 a long list of goals intrinsic to `MarriedManBucketList`.

+### What exactly is shadowDOM and lightDOM?

 From the point-of-view of `ManBucketList`, the shadowDOM is still only `[style, div#man, slot]`.
 But, what is `MarriedManBucketList`'s shadowDOM?
-In the DOM, `ManBucketList` shadowDOM elements are organized *under* the shadowDOM of `MarriedManBucketList`.
+In the DOM, `ManBucketList`'s shadowDOM is organized *under* `MarriedManBucketList`'s shadowDOM.
+It is a sub-document.
-Is this sub-document part of `MarriedManBucketList`'s shadowDOM?
+So, are such sub-documents part of a shadowDOM?

 The answer is "no".
-The sub-document's elements are not directly part of the `MarriedManBucketList` document;
+The sub-document's elements are not directly part of the `MarriedManBucketList` document.
-Elements in the sub-document cannot be directly styled or querySelected from the scope of `MarriedManBucketList`;
+Sub-documents cannot be directly styled or querySelected from the scope of a parent document in the DOM.
-And the developer of `MarriedManBucketList` should not manipulate the shadowRoot of sub-documents.
+And, although possible, elements in sub-documents should not be directly queried nor manipulated from the scope of the parent document.
 So even though the document of `ManBucketList` is wrapped in and subsumed under the shadowDOM of
 `MarriedManBucketList`, the shadowDOM scope of `MarriedManBucketList` does not *reach into* that of `ManBucketList`.
+If it does, then that is a hack and breach of contract.

 The lightDOM scopes are the reverse of the shadowDOM scopes.
 From the point-of-view of `MarriedManBucketList` the lightDOM is simply *another document*.
-One level down, the lightDOM is the main document.
+For custom elements added to the main document, the lightDOM is always the main document.
 But, the two `<slot>` elements in `MarriedManBucketList` and `ManBucketList` form a chained reference.
-This chain transposes elements from *another document* via `MarriedManBucketList` all the way down into `ManBucketList`.
+This chain transposes elements from *another document*, via `MarriedManBucketList` shadowDOM, and
+down into `ManBucketList`.
-The lightDOM of `ManBucketList` thereby spans both *another document* and the shadowRoot document of `MarriedManBucketList`.
+Does that mean that the lightDOM of `ManBucketList` spans both
+*another document* and the shadowDOM of `MarriedManBucketList`?
-Or does it?

 Again, the answer is "no".
 Even though actual elements can be transposed across three or more documents using `<slot>`s,
-the term lightDOM is still only used about the document in which the `host` of the custom element is instantiated.
+the term lightDOM is still only used about the document in which the `host`
+of the custom element is instantiated.
 In this instance, the lightDOM of `ManBucketList` is the shadowDOM of `MarriedManBucketList`.
-This also illustrate that two or more levels down, the lightDOM is *not* the main document, but another shadowDom document.
+This also illustrate that for custom elements used inside another custom elements,

-### Semantic confusion replaced with definite conclusion

-To summarize, shadowDOM is only the scope of the shadowRoot-document.
-This scope does include child elements with shadowRoot, but it does not reach into such descendant documents.
-Similarly, lightDOM is only the scope of the document in which the custom element is instantiated,
-the document with the `host` node.
-Yes, `<slot>` elements can form reference chains that can transpose elements across three or more connected documents.
-But no, the scope of what we call lightDOM still remains only the document with the `host` element.
+the lightDOM is always the other shadowDom document and *never* the main document.

-However, the `<slot>` elements and the `visibleChildren` *can* span across several documents.
+However, references in `<slot>` elements *can* span across several documents.
+And this means that the resolution of `assignedNodes()` and thus `visibleChildren` also span several documents.
-Therefore, the scope of `<slot>` and `visibleChildren` include all the documents necessary
+The scope of `<slot>` and `visibleChildren` *does* include all the documents necessary.
-to resolve a slot reference.
-The `<slot>` from the static, template context and `visibleChildren` from the dynamic, JS context
-*both* has a scope that can span several documents both up and down the full DOM tree.
+So, sometimes an assignedNode of a slot can be found in the lightDOM's lightDOM.
+Or an element is transposed to a shadowDOM's shadowDOM.

-## How to cross the borders of DOM documents?
+## How to politely cross the borders of DOM documents?

-By convention, elements should try to avoid crossing document borders *outside* of established pathways.
-In addition to adding and removing whole elements from the DOM,
-`HTML attributes` and `<slot>` are the primary pathways to compose HTML.
-In CSS land, `css-variables` and styles are so far open and trodden paths.
-JS provides methods on the element object itself.

-From an element, one should try to avoid reaching into other documents above or below in the full DOM
-querying the `document.host` (parent) or a child elements `.shadowRoot`.
-If you see such queries in your custom element's methods, you are likely doing something wrong and
-following an anti-pattern.
-If you are reaching up into your parent, you are likely modelling your element too deeply and
-should instead make the custom element for some ascendant parent of your element.
-If you are reaching down into a child's `.shadowRoot`,
-you likely need to set-up one of the other established pathways between your components,
-making your own custom child component if you need to [cf. HelicopterParentChild](../chapter4/Pattern2_HelicopterParentChild.md).

-This is the general purpose of shadowDOM:
-to establish borders between parts of the DOM that should only be crossed using a select set of established conventions/pathways.
-The more strictly this convention is followed, the safer and more reusable the element becomes,
+The well-trodden pathways to cross document borders are:
+ * Adding and removing elements that are "slotted" into shadowDOMs.
+ * Passing data as attributes.
+ * Setting css classes on elements and CSS variables.
+ * Calling methods on JS objects and dispatching events (props down, events up).

+These pathways should be followed strictly.
+Keeping to these pathways makes the element safe and reusable,
 both from an HTML, a CSS, and a JS standpoint.
+And this is the general purpose of shadowDOM:
+to establish borders between parts of the DOM that should only be crossed using
+a select set of established pathways.

+### Webcomponent rudeness: the `DocumentReaching` anti-pattern

+Aside from these established pathways,
+altering, passing data or querying inside the scope of another document is an anti-pattern:
+DocumentReaching.
+Symptoms of this antipattern are references to:
+1. `this.ownerDocument`.
+This is a reference to the lightDOM document, and should rarely be used.
+2. `document.querySelector("xyz")`.
+This is a reference to the main document, and
+should not be accessed from inside a custom element.
+3. `someElement.shadowRoot`.
+If someElement is not `this` element (and then you should write `this.shadowRoot`),
+you should not interfere with that custom elements orchestration of its shadowDOM elements.

+If you are *reaching* across document borders, try to replace the rude approach with a polite approach.
+If you are *reaching* up into your parent (1. & 2.),
+you likely need to create a custom element for that ancestor element you are trying to reach.
+An alternative solution is switch the position of control from the custom element where you are reaching from
+and into the parent document where you are reaching to.
+If you are *reaching* down into a custom element,
+you likely need to set-up one of the other established pathways in the custom element
+so that the custom element itself can assume control of the orchestration of its shadowDOM elements.

+So, be on your best behavior!
+Don't stare at or touch a MarriedMan's wife.
+And don't directly query, manipulate or style another element's shadowDOM.

 ## Opinion about HTML composition using `<slot>`
 HTML composition is to create new DOM structures by combining html elements.